iamNarekMkhoyan/mayDo/README.md

 # ToDo
 1. title/Logo
 2. Add translation
-3. delete sections
-4. refactor logic into services
+3. refactor logic into services
-5. change the 'add a checkbox' btn

-# Bugs
-1. scroll on note widget
-2. textarea row-count/scroll
-3. ion-icon src with image-consts ?

 # For later
 4. undo deletes
 6. Drag and drop of notes and sections
-7. Mass delete action for notes and sections
+7. Mass delete action for notes
-8. Undo delete functionality
 6. Hints
 6-1.
 Hint to add a section
 6-2.
 Hint to add a new note